gpaquis/SONiC_TPCM/README.md

 ## Config File
-The config file **remote_tpcm.conf** contain all parameters to deploy the container require the structure of the config file is define in the remote_tpcm.conf
+The config file **remote_tpcm.conf** contain all parameters to deploy the container require.
+The structure of the config file is define in the remote_tpcm.conf